k2view-academy/K2View-Academy/articles/26_fabric_security/04a_secret_manager.md

 Section name: [encryption_cyberark_sm]

-The authentication is done by either an API key or user and password, and accordingly you should define the following properties:
+The authentication is done by using either an API key or user and password, and accordingly the following parameters have to be set:

 * AUTH_TOKEN
 * AUTH_PASSWORD